Burke, Wills, King and Yandruwandha National Heritage Place: The Burke and Wills Expedition 1860-1861

 The expedition set out from Royal Park in Melbourne on 20 August 1860 to considerable fanfare from around 15,000 spectators.
 The party consisted of 22 men however by the time of its final reorganisation at Menindee in October 1860, some 30 men had been employed.
 A stone cairn that marks the expedition's departure point from Royal Park was erected in 1890 and is located at the corner of The Avenue and Macarthur Road.
 Controversy followed the party every step of the way and by the time they arrived in Menindee, their spirits were low.
 Along the way some of the men had been fired or had resigned whilst others had been recruited.
 The trundling party took a staggering 56 days to make the 750 kilometre journey to Menindee.
 The expedition was experiencing financial hardship and had begun to auction its supplies in an effort to raise funds and increase speed.
 George Landells was originally appointed as second-in-command and was responsible for importing the camels and communicating with their foreign handlers.
-Landells and Burke had a number of arguments which resulted in a challenge to a pistol duel and Landells resignation.
+Landells and Burke had a number of arguments which resulted in a challenge to a pistol duel and Landell's resignation.
 Wills was promoted by Burke to replace Landells as the second in command of the expedition.

 From the outset the expedition relied on Aboriginal guides and messengers to assist their progress.
 Becker's third report notes: "We left Terickenkom (north of Balranald as they headed towards the Darling) at 11 a.m. and marched slowly over a heavy ground.
 A black fellow guided us through the Mallee scrub however the old track was visible enough even for a white fellows eye".
 Wills' diary of 22 and 23 September acknowledge Aboriginal guides "Martin the black fellow" and "a guide from Eungin "Simon" a blackfellow who took us along an out station track".

 A few days later Dr Beckler recorded that his wagon group left Cole's water hole (known as Cole Lagoon north of Swan Hill NSW) on 24 September.
 "Marched at 71/4am in a N.W by N. Direction.
 A young native, acting as a guide, sat on one of the wagons, while his uncle Whitepepper (Watpiba) the "old man"... walked in front of us with a fire-stick in one hand and a yam-stick in the other".
 Becker's fourth report of 25 September notes he "learned that Mr Burke has send [sic] a black-fellow with a message to Dr Beckler, and the Native advised him to take another, a shorter, trip through the bush, the road I have taken being a longer one.
-Having lost my way in the open plain I was by this saved from being bushed for the night, as I never could have met in time my fellow travellers".
+Having lost my way in the open plain I was by this saved from being bushed for the night, as I never could have met in time my fellow travelers".